DeloitteAU/react-habitat/README.md

 container.registerAsync(() => System.import('./components/MyComponent')).as('MyComponent');
 ```

 `registerAsync` expects a function that returns a `Promise`, that resolves with a React Component.
-Since `System.import` IS a promise that allows us to use it in directly.
+Since `System.import` IS a Promise, that allows us to use it directly.

 Here is an example using `require.ensure()` to define a [split-point in webpack 1](https://webpack.github.io/docs/code-splitting.html)